GoogleCloudPlatform/core-solution-services/components/frontend_react/README.md

 This component is a REACT based frontend UI for GENIE.

 # Install
 You must deploy GENIE first before deploying this frontend app.
-See [../../INSTALL.md](the install guide for GENIE.)
+See [the install guide for GENIE.](../../INSTALL.md)

 Start from the top level directory of this component:
 ```